data-umbrella/event-transcripts/README.md

 1. **Google Doc:**  If you are unfamiliar with how to submit a PR, you can copy the text into a Google doc and edit it there and send back the link to the edited doc.

 ### Transcribing
-- Here is an **EXAMPLE** of a transcript that is edited and clean: [2020/06-reshama-shaikh-sklearn-pr.md](https://github.com/data-umbrella/event-transcripts/blob/main/2020/06-reshama-shaikh-sklearn-pr.md)
 - For beginning of sentences, make them capital letters
   - Example:  when "i" as in "i think", can you change to capital letter:  "I think ..."
 - Break sections down into paragraphs (not one whole file)